elliheyes/Polytope-Generation/README.md

 # General Notes:
-- Currently the main function in gen_poly.c is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), reduce the list using the normal form, and repeat this several times.
+- Currently the main function in gen_poly.c is set to randomly initialise a population, evolve it, extract the terminal states (i.e. reflexive polytopes), remove redundancy in the list by computing the normal form, and repeat this several times.
 The reduced list of output reflexive polytopes are written to a file and the number of terminal states generated after each evolution, plus the total number of reduced terminal states are also written to a file.

 - To specify the type of reflexive polytopes you would like to generate, such as the polytope dimension,